builderbill

 I have ever since those early days, always sketched things out, many times to scale.

-A simple drawing of a right angle triangle to scale would give a practical quick answer to roofing or stairs problems, without using anything more complicated than a pencil and square.
+A simple drawing of a right angle triangle to scale would give a practical quick answer to roofing or stairs problems, without using anything more complicated than a pencil, a rule and square.
 The alternative to a five minute sketch, was, in my early days a set of log tables and a knowledge of trigonometry that for me was a bit shaky to say the least.

 I took to pocket calculators when they came out, and then computers, but for speed and ease of use I still draw things out on a sheet of ply or such.